 People are always looking for new ways to investigate the paranormal.
-From new devices that are invented specifically for ghost hunting through to using 'old tech' that is traditionally made for something else, whether you use it or not, typically equipment makes up a big part of modern day paranormal investigating.
-One of the 'new' things I have seen people doing recently is using binaural microphones, 360 degree directional microphones and even ambisonic mics during an investigation.
-How are these different to listening with a normal recorder or microphone and why would someone use it?
+From new devices that are invented specifically for ghost hunting through to using 'old tech' that is traditionally made for something else, whether you use it or not, typically equipment makes up a big part of modern-day paranormal investigating.
+One of the 'new' things I have seen people doing recently is using binaural microphones, 360-degree directional microphones, and even ambisonic mics during an investigation.
+How are these different from listening with a normal recorder or microphone and why would someone use it?
 Let's explore it further.

 From the words of the developer 3dio

 3Dio microphones accurately capture the sound of a recording space.
 Providing a fully immersive soundscape, they transport the listener into the room as if they were in the studio during the recording.
 Record an orchestra or a choir and surround the listener with music from all angles for truly captivating experiences.

 The Free Space captures sound just like we hear sound in the real world with our own ears.
 When you listen to a recording captured with the Free Space using headphones or 3D capable speakers, you hear the sound as if you were there at the time of recording.
 The effect is so powerful because the Free Space design is based on 13+ years of research into binaural technology and human hearing.

 So essentially what you have here is a microphone in between two plastic ears so that it reproduces the sound that a human would hear.
 You will have seen this exact device being used on some paranormal shows on both television and YouTube.

 The below diagram indicates the difference between stereo sound and binaural sound which are often confused